 High School Workshops

-The College offers two summer high school workshops: the Career Explorations in Architecture, Interior Design and Landscape Architecture camp AND the Discover Landscape Architecture camp.
+The College offers three summer high school workshops: the Career Explorations in Architecture, Interior Design and Landscape Architecture camp, the Discover Landscape Architecture camp, and the Western Nebraska High School Workshop camp.
 These camps offer a unique experience to investigate issues surrounding design, learn more about the design professions and what it's like to be a college student.

-This workshop, developed for high school students, provides a unique experience to investigate issues surrounding design and learn more about the design professions of architecture, landscape architecture and interior design.
-The workshop provides learning opportunities in the form of design studio explorations, seminars and discussions, field trips and video presentations.
-The central focus of the workshop is a design studio where design issues are explored and creative energies are nurtured.
-As part of the workshop students will visit professional offices, learn about various career opportunities, and develop fundamental skills necessary for the study of design.
+This workshop, developed for high school students at all levels, provides a unique experience to investigate issues surrounding design and learn more about the design professions of architecture, landscape architecture and interior design.
+The workshop provides learning opportunities in the form of discussions, design studio explorations, field trips and video presentations.
+The central focus of the workshop is a design studio where students explore design issues and nurture creative energies.
+As part of the workshop students will learn about architectural conventions, practice client/designer scenarios, explore various career opportunities, visit architecturally significant buildings and iconic landscapes and develop fundamental skills necessary for the study of design.